 Homeschooling in the UK: The basics

-So it’s been interesting seeing people’s reactions to our story in local news, and it’s apparent that myths abound about home education / homeschooling requirements.
-(To read more about our home education lifestyle click here).
+So it’s been interesting seeing people’s reactions to our story in local news, and it’s apparent that myths abound about home education and homeschooling requirements.
 I think it would be great if home education was openly discussed as an option with families with as much enthusiasm and information as applying for school places.
+I recently wrote a detailed post answering the top 10 most frequently asked questions about homeschooling, so if you are just starting out with research about home education (or want to know what people will ask you if you homeschool your kids), take a look!
+There’s also our complete collection of homeschooling blog posts here.

 Wouldn’t it be wonderful if, instead of the nail-biting wait that parents have to endure to find out if they’ve got the much-wanted school place for their child or ‘might have to homeschool’, there would be a relaxed and happy time of exploring educational options, with parents confident in the knowledge that home education is a joyful and rich path to follow, and not a second-rate last resort?